StardustCollective/stargazer-wallet-ext/README.md

-# stargazer-wallet-ext
-Stargazer Wallet for Browser extensions
+# Stargazer Wallet for Browser Extensions